Citation, DOI, disclosures and article data

 type 1 accessory navicular bone (os tibiale externum, os naviculare secundarium)

-- no cartilaginous connection to the naviculam tuberosity and may be separated from it by up to 5 mm
+no cartilaginous connection to the navicular tuberosity and may be separated from it by up to 5 mm

 type 2 accessory navicular bone (prehallux, bifurcate hallux)

 accounts for ~55% (range 50-60%) of all accessory navicular bones